The Schulten bakery on Jonker Fransstraat, Rotterdam, The Netherlands

 I chose London and the south east of England as a setting mainly because I have no close family connection with either area and I wanted Into The Unknown to be a work of fiction and not a family memoir.

 I chose the Second World War because my grandparents’ experiences of the war couldn’t be more different.
-In 1939, my maternal grandparents were living in The Netherlands while my paternal grandparents were living in the Irish Free State.
+In 1939, my maternal grandparents were living in The Netherlands while my paternal grandparents were living in Ireland.

-Oma’s father was a baker and there is a family story that he and other bakers chartered a ship and brought flour back to Rotterdam from America.
+Oma’s father was a baker with a bakery on Jonker Fransstraat and there is a family story that he and other bakers chartered a ship and brought flour back to Rotterdam from America.
 I have no idea whether the story is true and if anyone can dismiss or confirm the story, I’d love to hear from them.

-When Oma’s family home was destroyed in a bombing raid, they moved into the bakery.
+When Oma’s family home was destroyed in the 1940 bombing of Rotterdam, they moved into the bakery.
 The family photographs survived, having been given to one of Oma’s sisters for safekeeping while she was away at boarding school.

-Meanwhile, in neutral Ireland, my paternal grandfather worked as an insurance inspector.
+Meanwhile, in neutral Ireland, my paternal grandfather worked as an insurance inspector and his father was a clerk in the Transport Department in Guinness’ Brewery in Dublin until his retirement.
 My paternal grandmother’s parents were farmers and kept Granny and Grandad supplied with chickens, eggs, turf (peat) and also a goose each Christmas.
 Despite rationing and shortages of commodities, to them, the war must have seemed a very long way away.

 London on 3 September 1939 is in upheaval.
 War is inevitable.
 Into this turmoil steps Kate Sheridan newly arrived from Ireland to live with her aunt and uncle and look for work.
 When she meets Flight Lieutenant Charlie Butler sparks fly, but he is a notorious womaniser.
 Should she ignore all the warnings and get involved with a ladies man whose life will be in daily danger?